vippsas/vipps-qr-api/vipps-qr-api.md

-# Vipps QR API v1
+# Vipps QR API version 2

 The Vipps QR API provides you with tools for generating these types of QR codes:
    - Merchant redirect - Generate QRs that redirect the user to your website.